pranabdas/linux/docs/commandline.md

 It is very important to write down which encryption options you use in order to decrypt them.
 Default options may not be the best choice.

+`-salt` flag is very crucial, it is used by default while encrypting using openssl.
+Use of `-iter` also enables `-pbkdf2` for key stretching.

 The ASCII armor (base64) output will increase the file size.
 If you don't need to copy and pase the output (say, you need to send via an email message), it is